-- Nude-Colored Clothes – She wears a nude colored outfit in the “She Wolf” video.
+- She wears a nude colored outfit in the “She Wolf” video.

-- Obsession Song - If you listen really carefully to the lyrics and block that lovely accent you'll hear that what she's singing can fall into either and in some cases both of the categories.
+- If you listen really carefully to the lyrics and block that lovely accent you'll hear that what she's singing can fall into either and in some cases both of the categories.

-- Underneath Your Clothes is an example of how she can be both passive and aggressive in this: from "I love you more than all that's on the planet" to "There's my territory/ And all the things I deserve" and with "We... belong to each other".
+- "Underneath Your Clothes" is an example of how she can be both passive and aggressive in this: from "I love you more than all that's on the planet" to "There's my territory/ And all the things I deserve" and with "We... belong to each other".

-- Whenever, Wherever and Suerte, despite being supposedly the same song, go in different directions on this one.
-The former more aggressive and the latter passive with the lyrics "Whenever, Wherever/ We'll learn to be together/ I'll be there and you'll be near/ And that's the deal, my dear" and "With you, my life/ I want to live that life/ And the rest of my life/ I want to live with you" respectively.
+- "Whenever, Wherever" and "Suerte", despite being supposedly the same song, go in different directions on this one.
+The former more aggressive and the latter passive with the lyrics "Whenever, Wherever/ We're meant to be together/ I'll be there and you'll be near/ And that's the deal, my dear" and "With you, my life/ I want to live that life/ And the rest of my life/ I want to live with you" respectively.

-- Hinted at in Objection when she sings at the partner "Every twenty seconds you repeat her name/ But when it comes to me you don't care/ If I'm alive or dead" then "I love you for free and I'm not your mother...
+- Hinted at in "Objection" when she sings at the partner "Every twenty seconds you repeat her name/ But when it comes to me you don't care/ If I'm alive or dead" then "I love you for free and I'm not your mother...
 I'm falling apart in your hands again/ No way!
 I've got to get away".

 - Paper-Thin Disguise: She managed to spend an entire summer at UCLA without being recognized by going by her middle name and dressing up in a cap and pants.
 The fact that it hit the news she had attended after she was done with the classes proves how effective her disguise was.

 - She's small chested and likes it very much.Lucky that my breasts are small and humble / So you don't confuse them with mountains

 - That page image disagrees with the "petite" part, though.

 - The first two lines of 'Costume Makes The Clown' (Told you I felt lucky with my humble breasts/Well I don't) also beg to differ with the 'pride' part.

-- Playing with Fire - On the single cover of Hips Don't Lie; it makes the picture look positively tribal.
+- Playing with Fire: On the single cover of "Hips Don't Lie"; it makes the picture look positively tribal.

 - Punch!
 Punch!
 Punch!
-Uh Oh... - Happens to the sleazy ex-boyfriend in the video for "Objection (Tango)".
+Uh Oh...: Happens to the sleazy ex-boyfriend in the video for "Objection (Tango)".

-- Raised Lighter Tribute - At the start of the official video for Inevitable.
+- Raised Lighter Tribute: At the start of the official video for Inevitable.